 Have you heard about motherhood photo sessions?
-They’re all the rage at the moment and with Mother’s Day fast approaching now is the time to find a gorgeous mama and take some photos for her to cherish!
+They’re all the rage at the moment, and with Mother’s Day fast approaching, now is the time to find a gorgeous mama and take some pictures for her to cherish!
+In this blog, we’ll share some ideas and offer tips on how to make the most out of your photoshoot.

 Merissa Wakefield is a master of this session type, and she’s generously shared everything you need to know to nail it, including posing and prompts to bring out beautiful, natural connections!

-When I’m shooting motherhood photo sessions I love to use a wider aperture, but a word of caution, just because you can shoot wide open at F/1.4, doesn’t mean you have to or you should!
-You can still get lovely, dreamy bokeh at F/2 (or if your lens doesn’t open this wide, f/3.5 is fine too).
+When I’m shooting motherhood photo sessions, I love to use a wider aperture, but a word of caution, just because you can shoot wide open at F/1.4 doesn’t mean you have to — or you should!
+You can still get lovely, dreamy bokeh at F/2.
+If your lens doesn’t open this wide, f/3.5 is fine too.

-I shoot with both a Canon 5D mark iii full frame camera with a Canon 35mm 1.4L series lens, and a Fuji xt-2 mirrorless camera with a Fujinon 23mm 1.4 lens.
+I shoot with a Canon 5D Mark III full-frame camera, a Canon 35mm 1.4L series lens, and a Fuji XT-2 mirrorless camera with a Fujinon 23mm 1.4 lens.

-The benefit of the Canon is it handles higher ISO slightly better, however the Fuji is smaller, lighter and easier to use, and for that reason it’s the camera I choose to shoot with for my everyday photos of my own family.
+The benefit of the Canon is it handles higher ISO slightly better.
+However, the Fuji is smaller, lighter and easier to use.
+For that reason, this is the camera I choose to shoot with on my everyday photos of my family.

 Think about your session and loosely plan the flow beforehand.
-If you go in unprepared you might miss shots you wanted to capture, but conversely a rigid plan will mean you’ll miss those organic in between moments.
-Also, if things don’t go perfectly to that plan you’ll get stressed, so you need to be flexible with the plan.
+If you go in unprepared, you might miss shots you wanted to capture, but conversely, a rigid plan will mean you’ll miss those organic shots in-between moments.
+Also, if things don’t go perfectly to that plan, you’ll get stressed, so you need to be flexible with it.

-I’ll then swap out a child and do one on one shots with mum, slightly varying poses to get variety.
-I might have an older child recline on mum’s lap, a younger child carried and snuggled closer to mum’s face.
+I’ll then swap out a child and do one-on-one shots with mum, slightly varying poses to get variety.
+I might have an older child recline on mum’s lap, or a younger child carried and snuggled closer to mum’s face.

 Then I change locations and follow a similar flow, getting more relaxed and playful as we go to capture those spontaneous moments.

-I love the great outdoors for my client sessions and motherhood photo sessions are no exception.
-I like to use wide open spaces like beaches, fields or epic cliffs to enhance my images.
-My favourite locations compliment my sessions perfectly, they look striking printed and framed on walls and my clients love them.
+I love the great outdoors for my client sessions, and motherhood photo sessions are no exception.
+I like to use wide-open spaces like beaches, fields or epic cliffs to enhance my images.
+My favourite locations complement my sessions perfectly, they look striking printed and framed on walls and my clients love them.

 I always encourage my clients to be comfortable.
-A comfortable subject is much easier to shoot than one who is worried about what they’re wearing.
-I was once a subject in my own motherhood photo session, and I wore a wrap around maxi dress which was too big.
+A comfortable subject is much easier to shoot than one worried about what they’re wearing.
+I was once a subject in my own motherhood photo session, and I wore a wrap-around maxi dress that was too big.
 I spent the entire time adjusting the top to make sure my bra wasn’t showing!

 How frustrating for the photographer!

-Children can wear dresses/skirts, or linen pants and a shirt or plain tee that compliment mum’s outfit.
-For example if mum’s dress is floral, put children in block colours picked out from her dress.
+Children can wear dresses/skirts, or linen pants and a shirt or plain tee that complements mum’s outfit.
+For example, if mum’s dress is floral, put children in block colours picked out from her dress.

 Pay attention to colours.
-All whites/neutrals add a light, vintage feel to a session, and work well ify ou love a light and airy style of photo.
+All whites/neutrals add a light, vintage feel to a session and work well if you love a light and airy photo style.

-Colours can be fun, but be careful to only choose 1-2 strong shades and work within that colour scheme.
+Colours can be fun, but try to only choose 1-2 strong shades — and work within that colour scheme.
 Dark, bold colours can create moody, intense and romantic images.

 Some things I ask my clients to avoid: